Bowyer/Author/Illustrator: Dave Mead

-My friend, Hendrie Javier over at Kashtuk Bowcraft makes some awesome longbows, arrows and muzzleloaders.
+Hendrie Javier owner at Kashtuk Bowcraft makes some awesome longbows, arrows and muzzleloaders.
 You need to check out his beautiful work.
 If you want to see the review he did on the bow I made him, click here.

 Creek Stewart -